Zerophoto - Fotolia

 Putin calls for digital economy development

-Another major development that provided context for this year’s Startup Village was Russian authorities’ proclaimed focus on development of digital technology as one of the main drivers of the economy.
+Another major development that provided context for this year’s Startup Village was the Russian authorities’ proclaimed focus on development of digital technology as one of the main drivers of the economy.

 One sign of the government’s seriousness about the IT industry was a visit to Startup Village by deputy prime minister Arkady Dvorkovich, who opened the event.